These five myths need busting now.

 Before you try CBD, consider if you have a condition or symptom that CBD can treat.
 And remember that personal anecdotes aren’t science.

-It’s 100 percent true that the legal gray area where CBD exists — hemp federally is legal, cannabis is not, and you can get CBD from both — makes for some sketchy products.
+It’s 100 percent true that the legal gray area where CBD exists — hemp federally is legal, marijuana is not, and you can get CBD from both types of the cannabis plant — makes for some sketchy products.

 Lab tests have revealed that many of the CBD-labeled products sold on the internet actually have little or no CBD in them.
-Aside from Epidiolex, CBD products aren’t approved by the FDA and don’t have to adhere to the same standards as other medication.
+Aside from Epidiolex, CBD products aren’t approved by the FDA.
 Critics are right to highlight quality issues.
 Consumers should do their research before purchasing CBD.

 But it would be a mistake to conflate junk CBD and quality CBD, lest you write the compound off as a whole because of some shady producers.

 Say you buy a questionable bottle of aloe vera because you’ve gotten a sunburn and it doesn’t help.
 It turns out what you bought was 2 percent aloe vera and 98 percent green food-colored goo.
 Does that mean aloe vera doesn’t soothe burns or is it, instead, that the product you purchased simply wasn’t high quality?

 The same can be said for CBD products.
 Ultimately, it’s important to do your research into what’s quality and what isn’t, as well as what’s legal and not in your state or country.